walkerjeffd/riffle-ito-apps/README.md

 1. `ino/`: directory contains 'Arduino' sketches that are uploaded to the Riffle-ito.
 Each folder currently contains a `*.ino` file that can be opened in the Arduino IDE and uploaded to a riffle-ito.
 2. `analyses/`: analyses of data collected by Riffle-ito.
 Each folder contains the data files in `*.csv` format and a set of `index.Rmd`, `index.md` and `index.html` files.
 The `index.Rmd` file is an R markdown document that serves as the source code for the analysis.
 This file is written using [RStudio](http://www.rstudio.com/), and then compiled first to a markdown file (`index.md`) and then an html file (`index.html`) using the [rmarkdown](http://rmarkdown.rstudio.com/) package integrated with RStudio.
 To view the analysis, simply click on the `index.md` file in github (e.g. [this one](https://github.com/walkerjeffd/riffle-ito-apps/blob/master/analyses/20140715_dht22_logger/index.md)), which will automatically format the markdown file for enjoyable reading.

-## Analyses

-Here are direct links to each analysis document:

-- [20140715_dht22_logger](https://github.com/walkerjeffd/riffle-ito-apps/blob/master/analyses/20140715_dht22_logger/index.md): deployment of a riffle-ito with DHT22 temperature/humidity sensor to test battery life, stability, and compare RTC temperature to DHT22 temperature readings.

 ## Required Libraries